ncbo/resource_access_tools/README.md

 ## Config

-There is a configuration file located in `src/main/filters` that allows you to designate the Resource to process and databse username and password information.
+There is a configuration file located in `src/main/filters` that allows you to designate the Resource to process and database username and password information.
 You shouldn't need to tweak this much, mainly just these two settings unless you hit problems.

 ## Local Maven External Libraries